deathbeds/doitoml/docs/how-to/dsl.md

 # DSL

+The _`doit`-specific language_ provides some declarative shortcuts to techniques that usually require more complex Python or shell.

 ## `${}` Get Environment Variables

 > Get the value of an environment variable.
 Usually executed before any other parsers.